Origin

 harnesses/ |

-Install/uninstall logic for Claude and Codex |
+Install/uninstall logic for Claude, Codex, and Copilot |

 bin/ |